 Therese Martin (Ph.D., History of Art and Architecture, University of Pittsburgh, 2000).
 After teaching for nine years at the University of Arizona, she joined the Consejo Superior de Investigaciones Científicas, Madrid in 2009 as Científica Titular in the Instituto de Historia (Centro de Ciencias Humanas y Sociales).
 She has held Fulbright, Mellon, de Montêquin, Kress, and Getty fellowships in support of her research on women’s patronage, Romanesque sculpture, and royal architecture in medieval Iberia.
-She recently edited Reassessing the Roles of Women as ‘Makers’ of Medieval Art and Architecture (Leiden, 2012).
+She edited and wrote the introductory chapter to Reassessing the Roles of Women as ‘Makers’ of Medieval Art and Architecture (Leiden, 2012).
 This two-volume set, with twenty-four studies by scholars from ten countries, is the first major publication to result from the ERC Starting Grant.

 Ed., Reassessing the Roles of Women as ‘Makers’ of Medieval Art and Architecture.
 Leiden and Boston: Brill, 2012.